-Because here is the thing about having a set in stone plan: it is a crutch that people use all the time: I’m not happy, but I’ve completed some checklist for life, so that means I’m successful, right?
+Because here is the thing about having a set on a stone plan: it is a crutch that people use all the time: I’m not happy, but I’ve completed some checklist for life, so that means I’m successful, right?

-You don’t see it now, but that feeling of not knowing, feeling lost, this is special.
+You don’t see it now, but that feeling of not knowing and feeling lost, is special.
 So many like to think they have figured it out.
 And maybe through the eyes of someone who also took the proper path, they have.
 They have everything right on paper.
 They went to University right after high school even though they didn’t want to, chose a job right after graduating even though they disliked their program.
 Stayed at their job even though they hated it.
-Dated someone and eventually settled with them because, being alone is worse.
-They took the next step, and the next step, and the next step, thinking, well, this is what I have to do.
+Dated someone and eventually settled with them because being alone is worse.
+They took the next step, and the next step, and the next step thinking, well, this is what I have to do.

 But, it looks good on paper, right?
 It sounds good in a conversation.
 It gives so many a temporary satisfaction of inadvertently saying they have it all figured out.
 But here is the thing about happiness: you are never going to find it without first being a little lost.
 You are never going to find it by limiting yourself with the principle that you have to do this or that, finish school by this time, get married all by this age, live comfortably by that age.
 You will never find it by having it all figured out.